indrajaala/s2hms/README.md

 **note:**
 fallback can be used only when a format is specified , if no format is specified and fallback is set to true , it will throw an error
-`Error: option'fallback:true' can only be used when a format is specified`
+`Error: option'fallback:true' can only be used when a format is specified`, this is to prevent confusion of unit of resulting value.

 ## License